alexandrazykova/Regex-Tutorial/gist-template.md

 Character - : matches a "-" character.

-+ quantifier to match 1 or more of the precending token placed outside of [].
+Quantifier "+" to match 1 or more of the precending token placed outside of [].

 @ character: matches a "@" character.